 4. Now you’re able to edit this basic file by simply entering the following command.

 5. You can now add as many new web pages as you want in the www folder and they will be viewable from the browser.

-7. To install PHP we will need to first get the PHP package so lets download the PHP5 module for apache.
-To do this enter the following:
+7. To install PHP, we will need first to get the PHP package, so, let’s download the PHP7 module for apache.
+To do this enter the following.

-8. Now we can place php files in the www and they will be processed and displayed.
+8. Now we can place PHP files in the html folder, and they will be processed and displayed.
 For an example let’s make a file called example.php

 sudo nano /var/www/html/example.php

 9. In this file add the following:

 <?php echo "Today's date is ".date('Y-m-d H:i:s'); ?>